NaomiProject/naomi-docs/setup/usage.md

 "Naomi, shutdown!"

 ## Listing of Naomi Skills
+Naomi by default comes with a number of plugin based pre-installed voice assistant type skills.
 If you speak "Naomi", assuming [Passive Listening](profile.html#passive-listening) is false, followed by any of the keywords in bold below you should get a response.
-See the plugin specific write ups at [Speechhandlers](/plugins/) for more detail on the interaction detail for each.
+You may access the plugin specific write ups to get more detail on the workings of each by click on the activation word.

-- **"Email"** Listen to Mails from your Email account.
+- **[Email](plugins/speechhandlers/Check-Email)"** Listen to Mails from your Email account.
 - **"Time"** Tells you the current time.
 - **"Hacker"** Check out the latest headlines on Hacker News.
 - **"Joke"** Tells you a cheezy "Knock Knock" joke.